 2. Paid Sick Leave Law

-- Paid sick leave mandatory for all employees: Effective October 1, 2025, all employees will be eligible to receive paid sick leave in Nebraska.
+- Paid sick leave mandatory for all employees: Effective October 1, 2025, all employees will be eligible to receive one hour of paid sick leave for every 40 hours of work in Nebraska.
 This leave will be provided under the Nebraska Healthy Families and Workplaces Act.

 Important Cautionary Note